Easy to Difficult Bible Trivia Quiz

 What was the last command Jesus gave to his disciples?

 a.
-They were to be faithful to each other.
+They were to be faithful to one another.

 b.
 Jesus instructed them to teach all nations.